mstudio/video-ff/README.md

 "Delete" video Ads!
 - If a video Ad starts playing, press either the "Backspace" or "Delete" key to skip it.
-- If the "Skip" button appears, you can presse either the "\\" key (below the "Backspace" key) or the "s" key to skip.

 ## Installation